Ad tech firm Trade Desk sinks as auto, Hollywood strikes hit forecast

-Nov 10 (Reuters) - Shares of advertising tech firm Trade Desk TTD.O plunged more than 24% on Friday following a quarterly revenue forecast dented by a slowdown in spending by labor strike-hit automakers and media companies.
+Nov 10 (Reuters) - Shares of advertising tech firm Trade Desk TTD.O plunged 19% on Friday following a quarterly revenue forecast dented by a slowdown in spending from labor strike-hit automakers and media companies.

 The projection, given late on Thursday, was in stark contrast to expectations of an advertising market rebound signaled by upbeat performances from Alphabet's GOOGL.O Google, Meta META.O and Snap SNAP.N.